Model fitting toolbox¶

 cl

-cl is the “local best” constant affecting how much the particle’s personal best position influences its movement.
+is the “local best” constant affecting how much the particle’s personal best position influences its movement.cg

 cg